LuYang-2023/Insulator-Defect-Detection-YOLO/README.md

 ## 1.IDD-YOLO architecture diagram
-The structural diagram of the YOGL target detection model will be published after the acceptance of the paper.
+The structural diagram of the IDD-YOLO target detection model will be published after the acceptance of the paper.

 ## 2.LCSA attention mechanism
 The structural diagram and rationale of the LCSA attention mechanism will be published after the acceptance of the paper.